Gfuen/Checklist/Interview/Network.md

 TCP - Connection oriented protocol such as email or a download UDP - Connectionless oriented protocol such as phone call or tv

+## What kind of penetration test can be done with the Diffie Hellman exchange

+A hacker can use the man in the middle attack with the Diffie Hellman exchange since neither side of the exchange is authenticated.
+Users can use SSL or encryption between messages to add security

+## What is the difference between asymmetric and symmetric encryption

+Symmetric encryption uses the same key for decryption and encryption

+Asymmetric uses different keys

+## Difference between Penetration test vs Vulnerability Test

+Vulnerability test looks for knwon vulnerabilites in your systems and report potential exposures

+Penetration tests are intended to exploit weaknesses in the architecture of your network and determine the degree to how far an attack can get access to your assets

+## Different types of penetration tests

+-Wireless
+-Network
+-Social Engineering
+-Physical
+-Firewall
+-Web Application
+-Cloud
+-Internal (Inside network)
+-External (Outside network)

+## OSI Model

+Application Layer
+Presentation Layer
+Session Layer
+Transport Layer
+Network Layer
+Data Link Layer
+Physical Layer